Epiphaneia (horse): 2015: five-year-old season

 For his 2015 debut, Epiphaneia was sent to the United Arab Emirates to contest the Dubai World Cup in which he raced on dirt for the first time.
 He was never in contention, finishing last of the nine runners behind Prince Bishop.
 In late June, it was announced that the horse would face a lengthy absence from racing after sustaining a suspensory ligament injury.
 He did not return to the track and was retired from racing on July 30, 2015.

+Racing form

+Epiphaneia won six races and struck podium in three out of 14 starts.
+This data is available based on JBIS, netkeiba, HKJC and racingpost.